Editor's Note: This article was updated in September 2022 with fresh content and insights.

 Hotspots are small icons, often circles, that hint at more information behind certain elements.
 They are a cross between notification badges and tooltips that require users to click to engage.

-They can also be used to encourage discovery, as in Grammarly’s learn-by-doing demo document that introduces new users to the editing tool’s myriad features:
+Hotspots can also encourage discovery.
+Grammarly’s learn-by-doing demo document does that nicely by introducing new users to the editing tool’s myriad features: